An Early Bedtime Might Be Just What Your Child Needs

 The study found that as newborns aged to infants, sleep onset (when children fall asleep) was earlier and bedtime routines became shorter.

 Yes!
 Bring on the early bedtime!

 How Much Sleep Do Kids Need?

 Every child varies, but most children need the following:

-Dr. Marc Weissbluth, author of best-selling sleep book, Healthy Sleep Habits, Happy Child, says that an earlier bedtime will allow your child to sleep later.
-And a bedtime that is too late will event cause a wake up time that is too early.
+Dr. Marc Weissbluth, the author of the best-selling sleep book, Healthy Sleep Habits, Happy Child, says that an earlier bedtime will allow your child to sleep later.
+And a bedtime that is too late will even cause a wake-up time that is too early.

 I know this sounds confusing, but perhaps you’ve heard the term sleep begets sleep?
 The more your child sleeps, the more sleep they’ll want.
 Isn’t logical, it’s biological!